senlin/so-mobile-map-widget/readme.txt

 A few settings are done by default: the scale of the image is set to 2, to optimise it for mobile resolutions; the link opens in a new tab, if I get complaints about that I will make it optional; sensor is set to true as we're dealing with mobile devices here.

+= After adding the widget, why does it show some place in China? =

+Since 2013.12.25 I have added some default values to the widget to get rid of an `undefined index` error.
+As I have been living in Beijing, China for the past 15 years and I love hiking the wild Great Wall, I thought it most appropriate to add one of my favourite spots as a default setting.
+Just use the coordinates that you need to replace the default ones.
+The same goes for the other default values of the widget.

 = Do I need a Google Static Maps API-key? =

 The Google Static Maps API-key is optional, read the [Google documentation](https://developers.google.com/maps/documentation/staticmaps/#api_key) for more details including information on how to get they API-key.